sriyankabaral/Emotion-Detection-System/README.md

 ## Key Features

-- Fine-tuning of the VGG16 model for emotion recognition.
+- Fine-tuning of the VGG16 model  using FER2013 dataset for emotion recognition.
 - Includes trained model weights to save training time.
 - Reproducible code for training and evaluation.